-The simple timesheet approval process is given below.
+The simple timesheet approval process is given below

-1) Employee creates the Timesheet
+- Employee creates the Timesheet

-2) Employee submits the timesheet to approver
+- Employee submits the timesheet to the approver

-3) Approver reviews the timesheet
+- The approver reviews the timesheet

-4) Approved timesheets are sent to payroll
+- Approved timesheets are sent to the payroll

-5) Rejected timesheets are sent back to the employee for correction and resubmission.
+- Rejected timesheets are sent back to the employee for correction and resubmission.

 Timesheet entries must differentiate between billable and non-billable approvals.
-Knowing the difference between 2 types simplifies the timesheet approval process and makes it easy for managers to review.
+Knowing the difference between the 2 types simplifies the timesheet approval process and makes it easy for managers to review.
 Once employees record total hours for a specific project, total work hours are divided into billable and non-billable hours.

 The data captured in a timesheet is used for –

-* Project accounting
+- Project accounting

-* Estimating future projects
+- Estimating future projects

-* Project tracking and management
+- Project tracking and management

-* Billing clients
+- Billing clients

-* Calculating payroll
+- Calculating payroll

 The different types of timesheets include payroll timesheets, online timesheets, and employee timesheets.

-What ails Manual Timesheet Approvals?
+What Are Ails Manual Timesheet Approvals?

-Manual timesheet submission works fine when scale of business operations is limited.
+Manual timesheet submission works fine when the scale of business operations is limited.
 As organizations grow in size and scale, manual submission of timesheets via fax, email, and other channels creates chaos and results in delayed timesheet approval.
-The status of the timesheet remains unknown for the employee, and the HR team or the manager (approver) are overwhelmed with the sheer volume of timesheets for review and approval.
+The status of the timesheet remains unknown to the employee, and the HR team or the manager (approver) is overwhelmed with the sheer volume of timesheets for review and approval.

 The employee submitting the request has no way of knowing the status of their timesheet nor do they receive notice of approval.
 Manual timesheet approval is slow, inefficient, hard to track, and prone to mistakes.
-In addition to these disadvantages, paper timesheets are a nightmare to the compliance and auditing process.
+In addition to these disadvantages, paper timesheets are a nightmare for the compliance and auditing process.

 Need for a Streamlined Timesheet Approval Process

-To approve a timesheet via manual process requires a great deal of effort from the HR team.
+Approving a timesheet via manual process requires a great deal of effort from the HR team.
 A streamlined and standardized timesheet approval process is needed for the following reasons-

-Accurate billing and payroll – recording the exact work hours of employees is required for compensating them properly and maintaining payroll records precisely.
+Recording the exact work hours of employees are required for compensating them properly and maintaining payroll records precisely.
 Timesheet tracking is useful for billing purposes so that clients can be charged accurately for the amount of work done for them.
 Accurate timesheets are useful for payroll for remote workers when you cannot track them physically.

-Cost control – maintaining accurate time records lets you know if you are spending beyond your means and need to cut back on expenses.
+Maintaining accurate time records lets you know if you are spending beyond your means and need to cut back on expenses.
 Timesheets are a way of tracking operational efficiency and processes/tasks that are consuming a major portion of work hours.

-Identifying process inefficiencies – real-time, accurate tracking of time helps track employee performance.
+Real-time, accurate tracking of time helps track employee performance.
 Timekeeping also helps catch employees that are falling short and those that need more time to get their work done.
 Accurate timekeeping helps point out projects and tasks that may need more time to complete than the time originally allocated.

 Automating the Timesheet Approval Process

 The timesheet approval process can be tedious for the managers due to the sheer volume of timesheets for review.
 Automating timesheet approval accelerates the approval process and ensures accurate timekeeping.
-Automating timesheet approval is the process of recording employee hours through software that tracks hours for the project.
+Automating timesheet approval is recording employee hours through software that tracks hours for the project.

 The main challenge in manual timekeeping is motivating employees to fill timesheets diligently.
 Automated timesheets simplify the timesheet entries for employees.
-Employees find it easy to complete and submit their timesheets via automated process.
+Employees find it easy to complete and submit their timesheets via an automated process.
 The timesheet approval software issues alerts and notifications automatically to managers to remind them of timesheet approval deadlines.

-Automates timekeeping – the timesheet approval software must simplify time entry, review, and approval of timesheets.
+The timesheet approval software must simplify time entry, review, and approval of timesheets.
 Employees can enter their work hours easily via user interfaces designed for time entry.
 Managers can review time entries when timesheets are submitted for review.

-Routing timesheets – the software must automatically route the timesheets to the appropriate managers.
+The software must automatically route the timesheets to the appropriate managers.
 Each submitted timesheet is concisely organized according to projects and compliance guidelines.

-Automated alerts and notifications – managers must be automatically notified about pending timesheets in their review buckets.
+Managers must be automatically notified about pending timesheets in their review buckets.
 Approaching timesheet deadlines are automatically intimated to the concerned managers for timely review and approval.

-Classify timesheets by project – some timesheets need several layers of approvals.
+Some timesheets need several layers of approvals.
 The software must classify timesheets according to the projects automatically.